Having Symptoms of Abnormal Bleeding?

 - A change in your normal cycle

-It will be important for you to be able to share specific dates of abnormal bleeding, so please bring this information with you to your appointment.
-Your doctor will begin to identify patterns and possible causes and appropriate treatments for you.
+It will be important for you to share specific dates and instances of abnormal bleeding.
+Therefore, please bring this information with you to your appointment.
+Your doctor will begin to identify patterns, potential causes, and appropriate treatments for you.

 Common causes of abnormal bleeding that your doctor will be assessing include: